General Steps and Expectations

 If I feel sick or experience COVID-19 symptoms, what should I do?

 Please follow CDC guidelines.
-Stay home and contact your healthcare provider or the
+Stay home and contact your healthcare provider.
+Students

 How should I notify my instructors about being absent due to illness, quarantine or